- May 28, 2018

-By May 2018, all new cars and trucks on the market in Canada must have rear view cameras, and this requirement is being added in the United States as well.
+By May 2018, all new cars and trucks on the market in Canada must have rear view cameras, a safety feature often cited by truck accident lawyer experts.
+This requirement is being added in the United States as well.
 Also, automakers in Canada have promised to make automatic braking standard on all vehicles, by 2022.

 It is true that both are substantial advances for public safety.
 Research shows that both technologies will reduce the number of crashes and fatalities.
+However, if an accident does occur, a car crash lawyer can offer guidance.
 Many drivers also think these technologies are exciting because it shows that cars that can drive themselves are perhaps only a few years away.

 Experts caution, though, that it will be many years before anyone can hop in their car, turn on a movie on their cell phone and have the car drive them to work or home.
+Given the current number of cases handled by distracted driving accident lawyer, the dangers are clear.
 It is possible this might not even happen in our lifetimes.

 Meanwhile, what drivers have are helpful ‘driver assist’ technologies.
 While they are helpful, they can lull drivers into a sense of false security that these tools can completely protect them.
 They cannot.
 In some cases, these safety features can cause more problems than they solve when drivers are overly reliant on them.